Postojna Cave information

-The Postojna Cave system, a series of caverns, halls and passages some 20.6km long and two million years old, was hollowed out by the Pivka River, which enters a subterranean tunnel near the cave’s entrance.
-The river continues its deep passage underground, carving out several series of caves, and emerges again as the Unica River.
+The jaw-dropping Postojna Cave system, a series of caverns, halls and passages some 24km long and two million years old, was hollowed out by the Pivka River, which enters a subterranean tunnel near the cave’s entrance.

-The train takes you to the Big Mountain (Velika Gora) cavern, on a trip that's like entering the secret lair of a James Bond villain.
-From here a guide escorts you through halls, galleries and caverns in one of four languages (audio guides are available in a further dozen).
+The train takes you to the Great Mountain cavern, on a trip that's like entering the secret lair of a James Bond villain.
+From here a guide escorts you on foot through tunnels, halls, galleries and caverns in one of four to six languages (audioguides are available in many more tongues).

-The tour continues south through the Winter Hall (Zimska Dvorana), past the Diamond Stalagmite and the Pillar Column, which have become symbols of the cave.
-You then enter the Conference Hall (Kongresna Dvorana), which is the largest in the cave system and can accommodate 10,000 people for musical performances.
+The tour continues south through the Winter Hall , past the 5m, snow-white Brilliant stalagmite (also sometimes called the Diamond) and the neighbouring baroque pillar , which have become symbols of the cave.
+You then enter the Concert Hall , which is the largest in the cave system and can accommodate 10,000 people for musical performances.
 In the week between Christmas and New Year, the Live Christmas Crib (Jaslice) – the Nativity performed by miming actors – also takes place in the cave.
-Visitors reboard the train by the Conference Hall and return to the entrance.
+Visitors reboard the train by the Concert Hall and return to the entrance.
+The river continues its deep passage underground, carving out several series of caves, and emerges again as the Unica River.

 Green felt capes can be hired at the entrance for €3.50.
 There are few steps to climb.
 Check the website for package deals, including various combination tickets that include Vivarium Proteus , the new Expo and the don't-miss Predjama Castle .
 Postojna is a less-strenuous option than Škocjan Caves .